 Decant sparkling wine only when needed, and only for up to 30 minutes.
 Exposure to air will end up getting rid of that fizziness from the carbonation, which is the entire point of sparkling wine!

 Looking for your favorite wine?
 Minuman.com provides the widest selection of wines.
-Order now and have your wine delivered to your doorstep with fast and free delivery.
+Order now and have your wine delivered to your doorstep with fast delivery.